-The Pre-licensure BSN Track is designed for the student who does not have a previous degree in nursing.
-The track builds on a strong foundation of general education courses which provides students with the knowledge and cognitive skills necessary to enter nursing coursework.
-Graduates of the Pre-licensure BSN Track will be prepared to take the National Council Licensing Examination-Registered Nurse (NCLEX-RN).
+The Pre-licensure Traditional BSN Track (TBSN) is designed for the student who does not have a previous degree in nursing.
+The track builds on a strong foundation of general education courses which provides students with the knowledge and cognitive skills necessary to enter the nursing program.
+Graduates of the TBSN track will be prepared to take the National Council Licensing Examination-Registered Nurse (NCLEX-RN).

-The Accelerated BSN Track is designed for individuals who possess a bachelors undergraduate degree from an accredited college or university in a field other than nursing.
-This track gives students who have completed the prerequisite courses the opportunity to earn a BSN degree at Jefferson in 4 semesters (16 months).
+The Pre-licensure Accelerated BSN Track (ABSN) is designed for student who have earned a bachelors degree in another field, but who desire to pursue a career in nursing.
+This track gives students the opportunity to earn a BSN degree at Jefferson in 4 semesters (16 months) following completion of 33 hours of prerequisites listed on the ABSN Program of Study.
 Due to the full-time demands of this program, it is strongly recommended that students not work while enrolled in the nursing courses.
 Graduates of the Accelerated BSN Track will be prepared to take the National Council Licensing Examination-Registered Nurse (NCLEX-RN).